 As you start to gain financial independence, such as working your first job and preparing to live on your own, you should seek out strategies and tools that will improve your money management skills before you learn these lessons the hard way.

-Here are six money tips for teens to help you accelerate your learning curve and enter adulthood with a good financial head on your shoulders.
+Here are five money tips for teens to help you accelerate your learning curve and enter adulthood with a good financial head on your shoulders.

 1. Set up checking and savings accounts while you’re still living at home.